MEG visual tutorial: Single subject (BIDS)

 Change the type of EEG063 to ECG (electrocardiogram).

-Change the type of EEG061 and EEG064 to NOSIG.
+Change the type of EEG061 and EEG064 to NOSIG (or any other non-informative type).
 Close the window and save the modifications.

-At this point, the registration MEG/MRI is based only on the three anatomical landmarks NAS/LPA/RPA.
-All the MRI scans were anonymized (defaced) and for some subjects the nasion could not be defined properly.
-We will try to refine this registration using the additional head points that were digitized (only the points above the nasion).
+At this point, the registration MEG/MRI is based only on the three anatomical landmarks NAS/LPA/RPA, which are not even accurately set (we used default MNI positions).
+All the MRI scans were anonymized (defaced) so all the head points below the nasion cannot be used.
+We will try to refine this registration using the additional head points that were digitized above the nasion.

 Right-click on the channel file > Digitized head points > Remove points below nasion.